Tuesday, October 27, 2009

 Maple Smoked Sausage, Goat Cheese, Dill and Granny Smith Apple Quiche

 I like the frozen crusts available in the canned buiscuit section at the nearest grocery store.
 Just prebake one in a pie dish, let it cool, add your ingredients and bake at 450 degrees until a knife comes out clean from the center.
-Some other combos I like are spinach, bacon and feta cheese.

 Apples, blue cheese and ham.